Jean de La Fontaine: Depictions and legacy

 Two contemporary sculptors made head and shoulders busts of La Fontaine.
-Jean-Jacques Caffieri’s was exhibited at the 1779 Salon and then given to the Comédie Française; Jean-Antoine Houdon’s dates from 1782.
+Jean-Jacques Caffieri's was exhibited at the Salon of 1779 and then given to the Comédie Française; Jean-Antoine Houdon's dates from 1782.
 There are in fact two versions by Houdon, one now at the Philadelphia Museum of Art, and another at the castle of his former patron Fouquet at Vaux-le-Vicomte (see below).

 In Paris there is a full-length marble statue by Pierre Julien, now in the Louvre, that was commissioned in 1781 and exhibited at the 1785 Salon.
 The writer is represented in an ample cloak, sitting in contemplation on a gnarled tree on which a vine with grapes is climbing.
 On his knee is the manuscript of the fable of the fox and the grapes, while at his feet a fox is seated on his hat with its paw on a leather-bound volume, looking up at him.
 Small scale porcelain models were made of this by the Sèvres pottery and in polychrome porcelain by the Frankenthal pottery.
 In the following century small models were made of the bronze statue by Etienne Marin Melingue, exhibited in Paris in 1840 and in London in 1881.
 In this the poet is leaning thoughtfully against a rock, hat in hand.
 Also in the Cour Napoléon of the Louvre is the 1857 standing stone statue by Jean-Louis Jaley.

 Another commemorative monument to La Fontaine was set up at the head of the Parisian Jardin du Ranelagh in 1891.
 The bronze bust designed by Achille Dumilâtre was exhibited at the Exposition Universelle (1889) before being placed on a high stone pedestal surrounded by various figures from the fables.
 The work was melted down, like many others during World War II, but was replaced in 1983 by Charles Correia's standing statue of the fabulist looking down at the fox and the crow on the steps and plinth below him.